EggensEng/BombSquad/README.md

 # BombSquad

-This application will try to clean a minefield using a bomb squad.
+This application will try to clean a mine field using a bomb squad.

 ## Installation